vykuang/mlops-zoomcamp/notes/3-orchestrate.md

 ## Deployment
 ### Storage
 Flows need to be serialized and stored at some location for the scheduler to execute.
 Thus the storage needs to be defined.
 Local directory can be used, or a cloud bucket.
 The storage is defined on the ~~Prefect Server~~ flow execution environment.

+These can only be set *once the PREFECT_API_URL is set up and running*.
+Otherwise the `httpx` module will raise connection errors.

 2. `prefect storage ls` to show current configured storage options
 3. `prefect storage create` to connect it to our bucket of choice